iainm342/milestone-3/README.md

 Thank you to the following people:

-- My mentor Seun Owonikoko for her time, guidance and making things obvious...
+- My mentor Seun Owonikoko for her time, guidance and making things obvious...and this time for being a debugging Champion!!
 - The guys in the class of May 20 on Slack - always there for a chat when needed!
-    - special mentions to @nikkikobako, @Sara and @Pauld0051
+    - special mentions to @Adam, @Sara and @Pauld0051
 - My partner, Paul, for putting up with the growing obsession I have towards coding.

 [Back to Contents](#contents)